 "Having identified the course that I wanted to undertake I started to look around at different universities.
-The first one that I visited was Plymouth University and it gave me an instant feeling of belonging as the staff were extremely welcoming and encouraging.
+The first one that I visited was the University of Plymouth and it gave me an instant feeling of belonging as the staff were extremely welcoming and encouraging.
 Also, the students were very friendly and the campus and its location were stunning.

 I settled eventually on the Tourism Management course because of the many opportunities I felt it would give me.
 The course content was well balanced, flexible and I believed that it would allow me to develop key skills that were very transferable whilst I decided how I wanted to develop my career.

-I had actually started studying Hospitality Management at Plymouth University.
+I had actually started studying Hospitality Management at University of Plymouth.
 During the second year Paul Brunt delivered a module on Tourism which fired my imagination.
 I arranged to transfer and was one of the first students signed up for the Tourism Management programme.
 The course was excellent and having transferred specifically to undertake it, I wasn’t disappointed.

 The course certainly opened my eyes and widened my expectations when it came to my career.
 I spent my third year on a mandatory placement.
 The first six months of my placement were in a busy seasonal tourism business where my duties included customer handling and marketing.
 The next six months were spent working for an alumnus who was running a lifestyle furniture retail business.
 It’s really important to take advantage of a placement as it’s your time to develop your CV, build on your learning and really develop your employability skills.